Ground Proximity Warning Systems (GPWS) in Business Aviation

 In business aviation, safety remains a top priority.
 Ground Proximity Warning Systems (GPWS) and the enhanced EGPWS play a vital role in elevating situational awareness and terrain avoidance.
 These advanced systems provide real-time alerts and predictive terrain monitoring, enabling operators to make well-informed decisions and ensuring smooth, secure operations in all environments.

-What is a Ground Proximity Warning System (GPWS)?
+What is a Ground Proximity Warning System (GPWS) in Aviation ?

 A Ground Proximity Warning System (GPWS) is an aircraft safety system designed to alert pilots of imminent terrain collision risks.
 It uses radio altimeters, GPS, and other sensors to monitor altitude, vertical speed, and aircraft configuration (e.g., landing gear/flap position).
 If unsafe terrain proximity is detected, the system triggers visual and audible alerts (e.g., “TERRAIN, PULL UP!”) to prompt immediate corrective action.